One Skillet Potatoes Au Gratin

 Both potatoes au gratin and scalloped potatoes are potato side dish casseroles made with a creamy sauce.
 The main difference between the two is that potatoes au gratin are made with cheese and scalloped potatoes are not.

-The potatoes need to be very thinly sliced in order to cook through in the time listed in the recipe.
+The potatoes need to be very thinly sliced to cook through in the time listed in the recipe.
 They should be no thicker than around 1/8 inch thick.
 The best way to get a consistently thin slice is to use a mandolin slicer.
 A mandolin slicer is a kitchen tool that has a flat surface with a sharp blade built into it.
 When using a mandolin slicer, the food quickly passes over the surface and blade creating thin, uniform slices.

 You can customize the cheese in potatoes au gratin to suit your tastes.
 Cheddar cheese is common, but my favorite combination is white cheddar cheese and gruyère cheese.
 Try adding some parmesan, Colby, or Monterey Jack.